 Robert Pattinson in box office hit Tenet

 This year, Batman-in-the-making Robert Pattinson can be seen in Tenet.

 If you liked “Robert Pattinson COVID-19 Positive Test Halts The Batman + Unsettles Wobbly Industry,” check out:

 - “Top 100 Horror Movies of All Time.”

 - “Ruth Warrick: ‘Citizen Kane’ & ‘All My Children’ Actress + Confederate Flag Fight.”

 - “‘Belfast’ Movie: Kenneth Branagh Starts Shooting His ‘Most Personal Film’.”

 Robert Pattinson The Batman image: Warner Bros.

-“Robert Pattinson & COVID-19: Positive Test Halts The Batman + Unsettles Wobbly Movie Industry” last updated in September 2020.
+“Robert Pattinson COVID-19 Positive Test Halts The Batman + Unsettles Wobbly Industry” last updated in October 2020.